 Idea 2 - Display Memories from Time Spent in the Armed Forces

 A memory table is a wonderful way to pay tribute by displaying photos, memorabilia, medals and other trinkets from a person’s life and time in the service.
 Memorial service ideas for dad or someone else who served in the Armed Forces can include tables with framed photos, pictures of them in uniform, medals of honor, their passport or anything else that serves to symbolize their time in the military.
+Check out Framebridge to print and frame photos or memorabilia in a beautiful, easy way.
 Consider setting up several stations, so people can walk around at their leisure and reminisce about a truly honorable life.

 Idea 3 - Celebrate What They Loved and were Known for